Date of Award:

 Doctor of Philosophy (PhD)

-The newly proposed Neutro-Connectedness (NC) generalizes the conventional definitions of connectedness and can model uncertainty and describe the part and the whole relationship.
-By applying the dynamic programming strategy, a fast algorithm was proposed to calculate NC for general dataset.
-It is not just calculating NC map, and the output NC forest can discover a dataset’s topological structure regarding connectedness.
+The newly proposed Neutro-Connectedness (NC) theory makes it possible to describe the part and the whole relationship and to model the "hidden factors" influencing the decision-making.
+By applying the dynamic programming strategy, a fast algorithm is proposed to calculate NC for general dataset.
+It calculates the NC map, and also outputs the NC forest to discover the topological structure of a dataset.
+The power of NC is demonstrated by applying it to solve two challenging applications: interactive image segmentation (IIS) and breast ultrasound image segmentation (BUSIS).